 The Aussiedoodle is a mixed breed dog — a cross between the Australian Shepherd and Poodle dog breeds.
 Incredibly smart, playful, and loyal, these pups inherited some of the best qualities from both of their parents.

 Aussiedoodles go by several names, including Aussiepoo and Aussiepoodle.
-Despite their unfortunate status as a designer breed, you can find these mixed-breed dogs in shelters and breed specific rescues.
+Despite their unfortunate status as a designer breed, you may find these mixed breed dogs in shelters and rescues.
 So please remember to adopt!
 Don’t shop!

 These active dogs, often referred to as an “Einstein” breed for their smarts, do well in homes that can provide plenty of attention and exercise.
 The Aussiedoodle makes an excellent family dog, as long as smaller children know how to safely play with the pup.
 They are also incredible therapy dogs, given how quickly they bond to a specific human or two.

-See below for all Aussiedoodle facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Aussiedoodles!

 Aussiedoodle Mixed Dog Breed Pictures

 Aussiedoodle Mixed Dog Breed Pictures, Characteristics, & Facts